 - Some are not designed for Houdini-like caterpillar escapes

 - Many raise caterpillars and butterflies together inside these cages.
-OE disease spores fall off the butterflies’ wings and down to the caterpillars’ milkweed, spreading the deadly disease to the next generation.
+OE disease spores fall off the butterflies’ wings and down to the caterpillars’ milkweed, spreading the deadly parasites to the next generation.

 Which Caterpillar Cage Ideas Minimize Monarch Loss?

 There are basically three types of caterpillar cages I use for rearing monarch butterflies.
-By using these cages, I never lose monarchs…or lose them to disease!
+By using these cages, we never lose monarchs…or lose them to disease!

 1. Plastic Food Storage Container for Monarch Eggs